-If you’ve searched for Bali news recently, you might have seen scenes like this: garbage bags piled waist-high on the roadside, rivers emitting foul odors, people burning waste in open spaces, hundreds of garbage trucks protesting in front of the governor’s office…
+If you’ve recently searched for Bali news, you might have seen scenes like this: garbage bags piled waist-high on the streets, rivers emitting foul odors, people burning waste in open spaces, hundreds of garbage trucks protesting in front of the governor’s office…

-This isn’t some remote village, but what’s happening in Denpasar and Kuta, the bustling tourist heart of Bali.
+This isn’t some remote village—it’s happening right now in Denpasar and Kuta, the bustling heart of Bali’s tourism.

-Suwung Landfill: A Large Bomb That Lasted 40 Years
+Suwung Landfill: A Ticking Time Bomb After 40 Years

-The Suwung landfill is located about 10 kilometers northeast of Denpasar International Airport.
-It used to process nearly 1,000 tons of waste daily, handling not just Denpasar’s garbage but also waste from Badung, Gianyar, Tabanan, and other regencies—meaning almost the entire southern tourist core area of Bali sent their waste here.
+Located about 10 kilometers northeast of Denpasar International Airport, the Suwung landfill used to process nearly 1,000 tons of waste daily.
+It didn’t just handle Denpasar’s garbage but also waste from Badung, Gianyar, and Tabanan—essentially serving the entire southern tourism hub of Bali.

-The problem is, this landfill has long been overloaded.
-Waste management expert Nur Azizah points out that organic waste accounts for up to 70% of Suwung’s waste, which is very dangerous—long-term accumulation of organic matter can produce methane, potentially causing explosions and landslides.
-Such incidents have happened several times, with the largest landfill in Indonesia (outside Jakarta) experiencing a landslide in March this year, resulting in 7 fatalities.
+The problem is, this landfill has long been overcapacity.
+Waste management expert Nur Azizah points out that Suwung’s organic waste accounts for a staggering 70%, which is highly dangerous—long-term accumulation of organic matter produces methane, potentially leading to explosions and landslides.
+Such incidents have occurred multiple times, with a landslide at Jakarta’s largest landfill earlier this year claiming seven lives.

 Starting April 1, 2026, the Suwung landfill will completely stop accepting organic waste, with plans to permanently close by August 1.
-The policy’s intention is good, but the reality is: the alternatives aren’t ready yet.
+While the policy’s intent is good, the reality is: there are no ready alternatives.

-“People near my house have been burning trash, and the smoke is filling the air.
+“People near my house have been burning garbage, and the smoke is filling the air.
 The stench of burning plastic is very worrying,” said Tyas Ardi, a resident of Denpasar.

-It’s not just homes—garbage has been accumulating along roadsides, riversides, parks, and even around schools.
-In some places, the trash hasn’t been collected for weeks or even months.
+It’s not just homes—trash has accumulated along roadsides, riverbanks, parks, and even around schools.
+In some areas, the garbage hasn’t been collected for weeks, or even months.

 The Dilemma of Garbage Truck Drivers: Nowhere to Dump